nodedock/nodedock/docs/README.md

 Optionally you can define the server name in the NGINX configuration file, like this:

 ```
-server_name laravel.test;
+server_name node.test;
 ```

 ## Common Terminal Aliases
-When you start your docker container, Laradock will copy the `aliases.sh` file located in the `laradock/workspace` directory and add sourcing to the container `~/.bashrc` file.
+When you start your docker container, Nodedock will copy the `aliases.sh` file located in the `nodedock/workspace` directory and add sourcing to the container `~/.bashrc` file.

 You are free to modify the `aliases.sh` as you see fit, adding your own aliases (or function macros) to suit your requirements.